njeffers/wpseo-woocommerce/README.md

 ### 12.5: February 4th, 2020
 Enhancements:

+* Adds a Yoast SEO section to the WooCommerce product data metabox that allows entering a GTIN / ISBN / MPN number.
 * Analyzes the content of the short description as part of the page content.
 * Throws a warning when WooCommerce is not active.
 * Adjusts the wording for when Yoast SEO is not active.